Que viva la lucha

-¡Que viva la lucha! is a 2007 film directed and produced by Gustavo Vazquez about lucha libre in Tijuana, Mexico, considered to be a form of extreme lucha libre.
+Que viva la lucha is a 2007 film directed and produced by Gustavo Vazquez about the extreme form of lucha libre practiced in Tijuana, Mexico.
 The film follows Extreme Tiger, an up-and-coming professional luchador from Tijuana, on a journey that places him in a mask vs. hair match against Joe Líder.
 In addition, he follows other new talent, Angel Negro Jr. and Pancho Cachondo.
 In the process, the film also interviews other luchadores, promoters, commissioners, families, and fans who discuss the cultural significance of lucha libre as sport, ritual, and spectacle.
-The film includes music by Carne Cruda, Marziano, White Pine, and Nortec Collective. ¡Que viva la lucha! premiered at the 30th annual Mill Valley Film Festival on Saturday, October 13, 2007, and has won two awards: at the Latino Film Festival and at the San Francisco International Film Festival.
+The film includes music by Carne Cruda, Marziano, White Pine, and Nortec Collective.
+Que viva la lucha premiered at the 30th annual Mill Valley Film Festival on Saturday, October 13, 2007, and has won two awards: at the Latino Film Festival and at the San Francisco International Film Festival.

 Production

 While reminiscing with old friend Edmundo Soto about his childhood experience with lucha libre in Tijuana, Vazquez and Soto decided undertake this documentary project in order to capture the ritual immersed in the lucha libre culture.
 Vazquez comments on the production of the documentary stating "I shot on video because it allowed for high shooting ration.
 During the wrestling matches we had three cameras in order to capture the action from multiple angles and to get the viewer closer to the real experience".
 The production spanned two years as it followed emerging Tijuana wrestlers and their dual lives and encountered some obstacles.
 While filming, Extreme Tiger had acquired appendicitis, which stalled production, but filming in Tijuana did have its advantages due to its more lenient filming and liability regulations.